Epic Mickey

 The same applies to enemies.
 We can make them friendly with paint – they fight for us – or thin them out of existence.
 But we can also use thinner on the floor to drop monsters into an abyss or a place where they can’t reach us, or use paint to create a wall between Mickey and the enemy.
 There is often more than one way to deal with everything in Epic Mickey and it’s this plethora of options that can make replaying it enticing.

-Mean Street is a twisted version of the famous Main Street area of the parks.
-Its buildings are partly destroyed, the landscape consists of matte paintings, its inhabitants are forgotten characters, and even the way out is broken.
-At the end of the street, there’s a statue of Walt Disney holding hands with Oswald instead of Mickey, which saddens the protagonist.
-When Mickey arrives there, he is greeted by characters that ask him if he remembers them – they show him the adventures they shared together in old cartoons – but Mickey can’t seem to recall them.
-Mean Street is a place where these characters found a new purpose in life: Horace, a horse from an old Mickey cartoon, is now a private detective, for example.
+Mean Street is a twisted version of the famous Main Street area of Disney parks.
+Its buildings are partly destroyed, the landscape consists of erased matte paintings, its inhabitants are forgotten characters, and even the way out is broken.
+At the end of the street, there’s a statue of Walt Disney holding hands with Oswald instead of Mickey, which… saddens the mouse: Oswald is not the only one to be stricken by jealousy.
+When Mickey arrives in there, he is greeted by characters that ask him if he remembers them – they show him the adventures they shared together in old cartoons – but Mickey can’t seem to recall them.
+But Mean Street is a place where these characters managed to find a new purpose in life after being forgotten: Horace, a horse from an old Mickey cartoon, is now a private detective, for example.

 Mean Street makes for a great main hub, being the place where we always return to after a main quest to find new sidequests and interact with these lost characters.
 But the fact that its layout resets each time discourages us from using the game’s main mechanic: there’s little reason outside quests to paint Mean Street back to life or destroy what is left of it if our choice is going to be reverted by the end of a mission.

-To balance that, Epic Mickey introduces a guardian system that rewards Mickey with guardian orbs that reflect the player’s style: if we paint all the time, we get blue guardians, and if we use a lot of thinner, we get green guardians.
+But to balance that, Epic Mickey introduces a guardian system that rewards Mickey with guardian orbs that reflect the player’s style: if we paint all the time, we get blue guardians, and if we use a lot of thinner, we get green guardians.
 We can use the blue ones to convert enemies to our side immediately and the green ones to destroy them with ease.
 But the thing about the guardians is that they change the soundtrack of each area: the music – which is composed by James Dooley and possesses that melancholic, haunting Kingdom Hearts quality to it – will get much more dissonant, macabre, and tense if we keep using thinner and receiving green guardians.
-So, it’s not that the game ignores player’s expression – the feel of the game actually changes to reflect it –, but that it doesn’t fully commit to it.
+So, it’s not that the game ignores the player’s expression – the whole atmosphere of the game even changes to reflect it –, but that it doesn’t fully commit to it.

-One of the main areas is based on Tomorrowland Park – its older, forgotten incarnations – and boasts flying saucers, cable cars, and a huge rocket.
-Tomorrowland was about futurism and supposed to be a symbol of hope and optimism (and which later inspired the great 2015 movie), and now it’s not only forgotten in Wasteland but – thanks to Mickey – corroded, broken, and infested with monsters.
+One of the main areas in the game is based on Tomorrowland Park – its older, forgotten incarnations – and boasts flying saucers, cable cars, and a huge rocket.
+Tomorrowland was about futurism and was supposed to be a symbol of hope and optimism (it later inspired the great 2015 movie about these themes), and now it’s not only a forgotten place in Wasteland but – thanks to Mickey – it is also corroded, broken, and infested with monsters.

-The only problematic area is Ventureland, as it doesn’t make thematic sense.
-Skull Island and Tortuga were never really forgotten by the general media, especially Tortuga, since the third Pirates of the Caribbean movie had been released just three years prior.
+The only problematic area in Epic Mickey is Ventureland, as it doesn’t make much thematic sense.
+Skull Island and Tortuga were never really forgotten by the general media, especially Tortuga, since the third Pirates of the Caribbean movie had been released just three years before the game.
 Its main character is Smee and not even a forgotten incarnation of Smee, just the plain, normal Smee.
 This is the thing about Epic Mickey: it seems afraid to fully commit to its bit.
 Wasteland is about forgotten characters, it’s not the place for famous cameos and easter eggs: the joyous feeling of recognizing someone or something should be anathema to its design.

 Nevertheless, the narrative is carefully built throughout these levels.
 In Mickeyjunk Mountain, for instance, we learn about Oswald’s obsession with the protagonist, and his desire to be like him.
-Right before arriving at the mountain, we come across an animatronic version of Goofy that Oswald built with the Mad Doctor, so that he could have the same friends as Mickey.
-We meet this Goofy’s severed head, as he lost all the parts of his body.
-Oswald’s throne room rests at the top of a mountain littered with objects made in Mickey’s image: forgotten pins, comics, and t-shirts, and even NES game cartridges, which serve as platforms to cross a lake of thinner.
+Right before arriving at the mountain, for example, we come across an animatronic version of Goofy (his severed head, which makes the whole thing a bit creepy) that Oswald built with the Mad Doctor, so that he could have the same friends as Mickey.
+It’s also telling that Oswald’s throne room rests at the top of a mountain littered with objects made in Mickey’s image, such as forgotten pins, comics, t-shirts, and even NES game cartridges, which serve as platforms to cross a lake of thinner.

 In the mountain, Oswald reluctantly agrees to help Mickey escape Wasteland, but only because it would rid him of his nemesis.
 He tells Mickey of a rocket in Tomorrowland that should be capable of getting him out, but when they arrive there, parts of the rocket are missing, so Mickey must go to Ventureland and Bog Easy to retrieve them.
-In Ventureland, Mickey witnesses the damage Mad Doctor is causing the people, turning them into machines – but can choose to not destroy the turning device nonetheless.
+In Ventureland, Mickey witnesses the damage Mad Doctor is causing to the people, turning them into machines – and Mickey can choose to not destroy the turning device.
 In Bog Easy – an area inspired by horror stories and settings, such as the Haunted Mansion – he has his final confrontation with the villain.

-When Oswald learns that Mickey was the cause of the thinner disaster, he gets understandably angry and hostile – it is weird, however, that he doesn’t know this already, as there is a huge, complex maquette depicting the event hidden beneath his throne room.
-In his anger, Oswald releases a monster that grabs him and Gus, so Mickey sacrifices his heart to release them.
+When Oswald learns that Mickey is the cause of the thinner disaster, he gets understandably angry and hostile – but it is weird that he doesn’t know this already, as there is a huge, complex maquette depicting the event hidden beneath his throne room.
+In his anger, Oswald releases a monster that grabs him and Gus, but Mickey sacrifices his heart to release them both.
 Oswald, then, is touched by this act of selflessness and changes his stance on the mouse.
-The problem is that it doesn’t matter if the player’s actions were friendly or openly hostile towards Oswald – this cutscene plays out the same.
-In other words, the game doesn’t commit to Mickey’s more mischievous side, painting him as a selfless hero even though it gave the player the chance to not act as one.
+The problem is that it doesn’t matter if the player’s actions were friendly or openly hostile towards Oswald throughout the game, for this cutscene plays out the same.
+In other words, the game doesn’t commit to Mickey’s more mischievous side, painting him as a selfless hero even though it gives the player the chance to not act as one all the time.

-The second one is based on the cartoon Steamboat Willy.
-It’s appropriately black and white, and we have cows tied to cranes serving as moving platforms, as Mickey goes through Willy’s boat while the classic tune of the cartoon plays in the background.
-We can’t use the brush in these levels, so they are simpler in design: just brief interludes that function as a callback to forgotten cartoons, trying to emulate their feel and aesthetic.
+The second one is based on the cartoon Steamboat Willy, for example.
+It’s fittingly in black and white, and we can see cows tied to cranes serving as moving platforms as Mickey goes through Willy’s boat with the classic tune of the cartoon playing in the background.
+We can’t use the brush in these 2D levels, so they are simpler in design: just brief interludes that function as a callback to forgotten cartoons, trying to emulate their feel and aesthetic.
 Even so, they are used brilliantly in Mickeyjunk Mountain, for to get to Oswald, Mickey needs to pass through projector screens that depict the rabbit’s adventures.
-So, it’s basically Oswald saying to Mickey: “To meet me, you must know me as I know you.”
+So, it’s basically Oswald saying to Mickey: “To meet me, you must know me as I know you.
+Learn about my work.”

-The only problem with the 2D levels is that to move between hub areas we must go through the same ones several times, which gets tiresome even though they can be beaten in less than two minutes – the Japanese release, however, doesn’t have this issue.
+The only problem with the 2D levels is that to move between hub areas we must go through the same ones several times, which gets tiresome after a while even though they can be beaten in less than two minutes – the Japanese release of the game, however, doesn’t have this issue.

 Now, a problem present in every version of Epic Mickey is the camera.
 It’s unreliable at the best of times, and openly aggressive at the worst.
-Sometimes, we will aim at a platform to use thinner, and then the camera will move by itself so Mickey actually shoots at the ground, which will then disappear, possibly leading to his death.
+Sometimes, we will aim at a platform to use thinner, and then the camera will move by itself so that Mickey actually shoots at the ground, which will then be erased, possibly leading the mouse to his death.
 During fights against bigger enemies, it will get stuck on geometry and shake like crazy, blocking our view of the monsters.
-To remedy that, we can recenter the camera and use a first-person view to scan our surroundings, but these options are not always available: there are parts in levels where the camera is positioned in such a way that it highlights the way forward or an oddity in the level that hides a secret, so we simply can’t move it in these instances.
+To remedy that, we can recenter the camera and use a first-person view to scan our surroundings, but these options are not always available, for there are parts in levels where the camera is positioned in such a way that it highlights the way forward or an oddity in the level that hides a secret, so we simply can’t move it in these instances: we are then left at the mercy of a merciless camera.

-Epic Mickey is a complex game – maybe even the most complex and ambitious game based on Disney properties.
+Epic Mickey is a complex game – maybe even the most complex and ambitious game based on a Disney property.
 It is as fascinating as it is flawed.
-There’s a gem here waiting for just a bit more polish.
+In other words, there’s a gem here waiting for just a bit more polish.

 May 09, 2023.